leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

   focal_point = ""
 +++

+## Television

+### Sky at Night
+* May 2018:  Interviewed at the Royal Astronomical Society, providing an update on the latest discoveries from NASA's Juno mission.

 ## Podcasts

 * ITN Podcast on Exoplanets (commissioned by audible.com) - recorded in Leicester on October 10th 2019.